-- The Conference Arrangements Committee Report shall set out the timetable for Annual Conference.
-Delegates may speak from the floor for up to one minute on the Conference Arrangements Committee Report, prior to a vote being taken. - ii.
-Should conference vote not to accept the Conference Arrangements Committee Report, the Chair of the Conference Arrangements Committee shall report back to the Conference Arrangements Committee, and a new Report will be prepared.
-In such circumstances, the Chair of Annual Conference shall move that Conference
+- The Conference Arrangements Committee shall have the responsibilities outlined in Chapter 3, Clause II.2 of the Labour Party Rule Book. - B. The Conference Arrangements Committee Report - The Conference Arrangements Committee Report shall set out the timetable for Annual Conference.
+Delegates may speak from the floor for up to one minute on the Conference Arrangements Committee Report, prior to a vote being taken. - Should conference vote not to accept the Conference Arrangements Committee Report, the Chair of the Conference Arrangements Committee shall report back to the Conference Arrangements

-- continues on the timetable published, up until a revised Report is produced. - Should the motion on continuing with the timetable published fall, Conference will be suspended up until a revised report is published. - 7.
+- Committee, and a new Report will be prepared.
+In such circumstances, the Chair of Annual Conference shall move that Conference continues on the timetable published, up until a revised Report is produced. - iii.
+Should the motion on continuing with the timetable published fall, Conference will be suspended up until a revised report is published. - 7.
 Suspension of standing orders - A. Procedural motion to suspend a standing order - Any motion to suspend standing orders may only be moved on behalf of the NEC.
 Any such motion to suspend standing orders must specify which standing order is proposed to be suspended.